nielsdelestinne/snuyster/README.md

   - Or, a combination of both.
 - `-v <path>/results:/results` will mount your folder of choice (e.g. `<path>/results`) to the container folder `/results`.
   - All the `.csv` reports that Snuyster will generate, will appear in your mounted folder.
+- `~/.ssh:/root/.ssh:ro` will mount your `.ssh` folder to the container's `.ssh` folder.
+  - By mounting your `.ssh` folder, it's possible for Snuyster to clone your private repositories.
 - `--name snuyster` will set the name of the container: you can create different containers, for different sets of repositories you want to analyze.

 After the container is started, Snuyster is automatically started.